LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 ```
 </div>

-Now you have a script that can be attached to any GameObject with mesh or box colliders, and it would cache a list of screen space postion that can be used for selection.
+Now you have a script that can be attached to any GameObject with mesh or box colliders, and it would cache a list of screen space position that can be used for selection.
 Here how it would look like:

 <details>
 <summary>Code for visualizing the vertices</summary>